carlynorama/StrippedDownChipExamples/README.md

 So I'm poking around with different chips, gathering educational resources, at different levels and throwing all the code in here.
 The goal is for each folder to be self-contained, have a supporting post.

+For the bots and engines: "Bare Metal", "Bare Metal", "Bare Metal"

 ## AVR

 ### ATTiny44 (Breadboard)